amryassen/amazon_product_rating_classification/README.md

 * sellers
 * product_information
 * ProductGrade
-The test set contains all the above variables except for average_review_rating, which is to be predicted.
+The test set contains all the above variables except for average_review_rating, which is to be predicted.</br>